 Bitdefender GravityZone's ENDPOINT SECURITY TOOLS intelligent security agent assesses the host machine at installation to self-configure to optimal form, and adapts its behavior according to endpoint accessibility.
 Security administrators allocate resources to security tasks through policies per groups of machines.
 They can set security tools to work on a local machine, or they can decide to rely more on Bitdefender Global Protective Network, or totally offload security to security servers.

-Bitdefender GravityZone Ultra is also known as Bitdefender GravityZone.
+Bitdefender GravityZone Ultra was previously known as Bitdefender GravityZone.